Funding

 Behavioral Healthcare, Developmental Disabilities and Hospitals (BHDDH)

-On behalf of the State, the BHDDH has been allocated a one-time appropriation to administer grant funds to state agencies to deliver programming through the Recovery Friendly Workplace (RFW) Initiative.
-Funding through the BHDDH will support the RFW Program Director.
-In addition, funds may be available for nonprofit organizations to implement programming that will:
+On behalf of the State, BHDDH has allocated funds from the SAMHSA State Opioid Response grant to deliver programming through the Recovery Friendly Workplace (RFW) Initiative.
+Funding through BHDDH supports the salaries of the RFW staff.
+In addition, funds support activities that assist businesses, state/local government, and organizations to implement programming that will:

 Department of Labor and Training